Totteridge & Whetstone tube station

-Totteridge & Whetstone (/ˈtɒtəɹɪdʒ ənd ˈwɛtstoʊn/) is a London Underground station in Whetstone in the London Borough of Barnet, North London.
-The station is the penultimate one on the High Barnet branch of the Northern line, between High Barnet and Woodside Park stations, in London fare zone 4.
+Totteridge & Whetstone (/ˈtɒtəɹɪdʒ ənd ˈwɛtstoʊn/) is a London Underground station.
+It is located in both Totteridge and Whetstone in the London Borough of Barnet, North London.
+The station is on the High Barnet branch of the Northern line, between High Barnet and Woodside Park stations.
+It is in London fare zone 4.
 It was first built in 1872.

-It is on the north side of Totteridge Lane (A5109), to the east of the Dollis Brook, the traditional boundary between Totteridge and Whetstone, so narrowly in the latter.
+The station is on the north side of Totteridge Lane (A5109), to the east of the Dollis Brook, the traditional boundary between Totteridge and Whetstone, so narrowly in the latter.